 Helping kids regulate their own media use is an ongoing process, and along the way you’re likely to experience some struggles when it’s time to turn off the TV or any other digital device.
 When it’s time to transition from TV watching to another activity, using prerecorded shows comes in handy.
 On traditional broadcast TV, one show flows into another, but when you use the DVR, a DVD, or even a streaming-video service, your kid can turn off the TV when the show is over.

 If you don’t have any of these options, consider using the “watch later” feature on YouTube.
 The site allows you to select and add videos to a playlist.
-Your kids can simply watch what you’ve selected together.5 simple screen-time rules from a teacher who’s seen them work
+Your kids can simply watch what you’ve selected together.

 To mitigate the meltdowns, try these things: